auth0-lab/auth0-ai-js/packages/ai-llamaindex/README.md

   connection: 'google-oauth2',
   // The scopes to request.
   scopes: ["openid", "https://www.googleapis.com/auth/calendar.freebusy"],
+  // The delimiter to use for authorization requests to the third-party connection (optional, default is " ").
+  scopeDelimiter: " ",
   // Additional authorization params needed to connect an account (optional).
   authorizationParams: {
     access_type: "offline"